3 Best Tent Air Conditioners: Portable Devices To Stay Cool

 These “extra” features should only be considered “icing on the cake.”

-So if you find a unit with these extras (and all other similar features), go with the one with the bonuses.
+So, if you find a unit with these extras (and all other similar features), choose the one with the bonuses.

 Price And Affordability